noahscantron/noahscantron/README.md

 - 👋 Hi, I’m @noahscantron

-- 👀 I’m interested in data-science, SWE, business, rock-climbing, video games, fitness, cooking well, and swimming around Austin, TX!
+- 👀 Day to day I do data-science in Python, rock-climb (boulder), cook new recipes with my wife, play FPSs on my PC build, and explore swimming holes around Austin!

-- 🌱 I’m currently learning data-science, statistics, software-engineering for data-science, and machine-learning with Springboard.
+- 🔢 I'm searching for an exciting opportunity to help businesses understand their problems and solve them well with data.
+If you think I'd be a fit with your team, please reach out to me.

 - 📫 Reach me @ linkedin.com/in/noahscanlon/